pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	* a low, or drastically improving, training loss with a similar test loss indicates that the continuous model relaxation is likely accurate around the optimum
 	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor.

-The goal of JaxPlan is to provide a simple baseline that can be easily built upon.
+The goal of JaxPlan is to provide a standard planning baseline that can be easily built upon.
-However, we welcome any suggestions or modifications about how to improve the robustness of JaxPlan on a broader subset of RDDL.
+We also welcome any suggestions or modifications about how to improve the robustness of JaxPlan on a broader subset of RDDL.